 “This goes back to my love of Jazz and Soul music,” he said.
 “It’s organic, it’s played by consummate musicians, and it truly is soul music with saxophone at its beating heart.”

 Justin now lives in Seattle, Washington with his family.
-He is available for speaking opportunities on the combination of superior Science, Teachnology, Engineering and Mathematics (STEM) combined with Arts education (STEAM) is the best educational system that offers the United States the best chance for gaining innovation leadership essential to a new economy Justin holds a Bachelors in Mechanical Engineering from Michigan State University and Master of Business Administration (MBA) from The University of Oklahoma.
+He is available for speaking opportunities on Science, Technology, Engineering and Mathematics (STEM) combined with Arts education (STEAM).
+Justin holds a Bachelors in Mechanical Engineering from Michigan State University and Master of Business Administration (MBA) from The University of Oklahoma.

 Written by: George Lang, Lang•uage PR, firstname.lastname@example.org.